 To give you the To make it easier for you to change your dietwe recommend our 3, 5 or 7 days juice cleanse.
 If you want to eat healthier in the long term accompanied and without spending time with annoying recipe searches and shopping - then you are with our food cleanse is the best advice.
 Our Low carb and high protein dishes, snacks and shakes are the perfect basis for long-term weight loss.

-Find out which constitution type you are
+Find out what constitution type you are

-In Ayurveda, there are three constitutional types (doshas): Vata, Pitta and Kapha.
+In Ayurveda there are three constitutional types (doshas): Vata, Pitta and Kapha.
 Each type has its own individual physical and mental constitution and therefore requires a special diet.

 Self-observation can help you to identify your constitutional type.
 Here are some points of reference that you should bear in mind:

-1. Vata constitution type: If you are thin and have a fast metabolism, dry skin and hair, irregular sleep, a preference for warm and moist foods, and are often nervous and anxious, you may be a Vata type.
+- Vata constitution type: If you are thin and have a fast metabolism, dry skin and hair, irregular sleep, a preference for warm and moist foods, and are often nervous and anxious, you may be a Vata type.

-2. Pitta constitution type: If you have a medium build, good digestion and a sharp mind, warm skin, a preference for cold foods and a strong personality, you could be a Pitta type.
+- Pitta constitution type: If you have a medium build, good digestion and a sharp mind, warm skin, a preference for cold foods and a strong personality, you could be a Pitta type.

-3. Kapha constitution type: If you have a larger stature, slow digestion and a calm mind, a preference for hot and spicy foods, slow metabolism and a loving personality, you could be a Kapha type.
+- Kapha constitution type: If you have a larger stature, slow digestion and a calm mind, a preference for hot and spicy foods, slow metabolism and a loving personality, you could be a Kapha type.

 However, these characteristics are only a rough guide.
 It is also important to pay attention to your physical symptoms and reactions to certain foods and environments.